 Recreational activities within the Green River Watershed are minimized to the extent possible and controlled as necessary.
-No recreational activities, with the exception of the annual special permit hunts or other special events, take place within the closed areas of the watershed.
+No recreational activities, with the exception of an annual special permit hunts or other special events, are allowed within the closed areas of the watershed.
 Access to private forest land for recreational purposes is controlled by agreements between Tacoma Water and the respective private landowner.
 Access to public forest land for recreational purposes is allowed but is limited by provisions in agreements between Tacoma Water and the respective agencies.
-In general, only authorized people are allowed into the closed areas of the watershed, and the landowner agreements give Tacoma Water authority to enforce trespass laws.
-The private landowners enjoy the additional security this provides for their equipment and timber.
+In general, only authorized personnel are allowed into the closed areas of the watershed, and the landowner agreements give Tacoma Water authority to enforce trespass laws.
+These access controls also benefit private landowners through the additional security this provides for their equipment and timber.

-Off-road vehicles are not allowed anywhere within the Green River Watershed, and water contact activities (such as swimming, boating, and fishing) are not allowed in critical areas of the Green River Watershed.
+Off-road vehicle recreation is not allowed within the Green River Watershed, and water contact activities (such as swimming, boating, and fishing) are not allowed in critical watershed areas.

-The annual special permit hunts are sponsored jointly by Tacoma Water, WDFW, and MIT in cooperation with the other landowners.
-Access and sanitary wastes are strictly controlled, as stated in the agreement between Tacoma Water and WDFW.
-A copy of the agreement is included in Appendix A. All hunters must check in with staff at the Headworks or Massey gates and must obtain a "Road Use and Access Permit for Hunters" (in addition to their special hunting permit) to enter the watershed.
-This permit form along with additional "Special Restrictions as Required by the City of Tacoma and the Washington Department of Fish and Game" are provided in Appendix G. These two forms identify watershed rules that special permit hunters must follow.
-During the annual permit hunts, all roads in GMU 485 are open to hunting except for special restrictions.
-In addition to the two hunts, gathering rites, cultural rites, and ceremonial hunts are allowed in the upper watershed of the Green River, as specified in Tacoma Water's agreement with the MIT in 1995.
+An annual special permit hunt is sponsored jointly by Tacoma Water, WDFW, and MIT in cooperation with the other landowners in GMU 485 Green River.
+This GMU primarily lies in the closed portion of the watershed, and access and sanitary wastes are strictly controlled, as stated in the agreement between Tacoma Water and WDFW.
+A copy of the agreement is included in Appendix B. All hunters must check in with staff at the Headworks or Massey gates and must obtain a "Road Use and Access Permit for Hunters" in addition to their special hunting permit to enter the watershed.
+The access permit form along with additional "Special Restrictions as required by the City of Tacoma and the Washington Department of Fish and Game" are provided in Appendix H. These two forms identify watershed rules that special permit hunters must follow.
+During the annual permit hunt, all roads in GMU 485 are generally open to hunting except any subject to special restrictions.